Bachelors in Forensic Science

 The job of a forensic scientist is to analyze physical evidence, using various laboratory instruments and techniques, for use in criminal cases.
 A forensic scientist also interprets test results, writes reports, and testifies in court, typically as an expert witness.

 What is Criminalistics and What do Criminalists do?

 Program Learning Outcomes:

-- Understand the scientific basis of investigative and analytical methods through academically rigorous coursework
+- Understand the scientific basis of investigative and analytical method

-- Learn and practice state-of-the art forensic science and CSI methodologies through hands-on activities, laboratories, seminars, workshops and internships
+- Acquire knowledge and practice in forensic laboratory and crime scene methodologies through hands-on activities, laboratories, seminars, workshops, and internships

-- Acquire requisite knowledge of the legal aspects of investigation and evidence through courses, and attendance at court hearings and moot court
+- Acquire knowledge of the legal aspects of investigation and physical evidence

-- Enhance awareness of the interface of forensic science, law, ethics, human rights, society, culture and humanity
+- Acquire awareness of the interface of forensic science, law, ethics, human rights, society, culture, and humanity

-- Empower graduates to become agents of change to recognize, document and report errors and injustices in the practice of forensic science and crime scene investigation.
+- Are empowered to recognize, document, and report errors and injustices in the practice of forensic science and crime scene investigation

 CURRICULUM & REQUIREMENTS

 B.S.
 Forensic Science, Concentration in Chemistry